francesco-puppo/Notes/docs/movies-tv/index.md

 ## TV Shows

-I tried not to watch too many TV shows but anyway, here are some of my favourites (in random order):
+I try not to watch too many TV shows but anyway, here are some of my favourites (in random order):

 - The Wire
 - Fargo